csu-devsquad-latam/aidev/README.md

 Note that this procedure can also be done on the terminal within the AML studio.

 Note also that you may have to close and re-open your VSCode session in order for your new conda environment to appear as a selectable Kernel in Jupyter Notebooks.

+## Open and follow notebooks

+n VS code, open notebooks/00-explore-data-00.ipynb.
+In the upper right of VS Code, click on "Select Kernel" and choose the environment you just created in the previous step (azureml_py38_dev).
+If you encounter any issues creating the environment, you can just use the azureml_py38 environment.

+Follow the notebooks in order and follow instructions there.